 In this section, we report the results obtained evaluating \OUR against the competitors introduced before.
-We consider different levels of domain-shift between source and target domain (we use the notation \textit{source} $\to$ \textit{target}), some of them (ROD $\to$ ARID, synROD $\to$ ARID, synROD $\to$ ROD) are inherited from \cite{fontanel_owr_cross_domain} and one (COSDA-HR Source $\to$ Target) is inherited from \cite{COSDA_WACV_2021}.
-We will show how existing OWR and CIL solutions are far from solving the task of Cross-Domain Open World Recognition even if enhanced with DG approaches to bridge the domain gap.
+We consider different levels of domain-shift between source and target domain (we use the notation \textit{source} $\to$ \textit{target}).
+We show how existing OWR and CIL solutions are far from solving the task of Cross-Domain Open World Recognition even if enhanced with DG approaches to bridge the domain gap.
 Instead, COW with a single loss and without any additional module to mitigate the domain shift outperforms the current state-of-the-art.

 \definecolor{color_our}{rgb}{0.39, 0.58, 0.93} \definecolor{color_nno}{rgb}{1.0, 0.0, 0.0} \definecolor{color_dnno}{rgb}{1.0, 0.85, 0.0} \definecolor{color_bdoc}{rgb}{0.0, 0.85, 0.0} \definecolor{color_ssil}{rgb}{1.0, 0.5, 0.0}